dvdvideo1234/LaserSTool/readme.md

 ![LaserSTool][ref-screenshot]

 ### Installation
-Just clone this repo in your addons folder and you are done.
+Just clone this repo in your addons folder or subscribe in the [workshop][ref-workshop].

 ### Features
 1. Very stable [crystal][ref-crystal] calculating routine and beam trace